LiqunChen0606/OT-Seq2Seq/README.md

 ![Model intuition](./image/draw2.jpg)
 We present a novel Seq2Seq learning scheme that leverages optimal transport (OT) to construct sequence-level  loss.
 Specifically,  the  OT  objective  aims  to  find  an  optimal  matching  of  similarwords/phrases between two sequences, providing a way to promote their semantic similarity (Kusneret al., 2015).
 Compared with the above RL and adversarial schemes, our approach has: (i) semantic-invariance, allowing better preservation of sequence-level semantic information; and (ii) improved robustness, since neither the reinforce gradient nor the mini-max game is involved.
 The OT loss allows end-to-end supervised training and acts as an effective sequence-level regularization to the MLE loss.

-To incorporate Seq2Seq learning model, OT can be easily applied to any Seq2Seq learning framework, the framework figure is shown here:
+OT can be easily applied to any Seq2Seq learning framework, the framework figure is shown here:
 ![Model framekwork](./image/model.JPG)

 Therefore, the training algorithm can be represented as: